Our Services

 Symptoms of NMS may include:

 If someone becomes catatonic after starting or increasing psychiatric medication, this is a medical emergency.
-If you're concerned about these warning signs, you can use a free AI-powered symptom checker for Neuroleptic Malignant Syndrome to help identify whether symptoms align with this condition — but this should never replace urgent medical evaluation.
+If you're concerned about these warning signs and want to quickly assess whether symptoms align with this dangerous condition, you can check your symptoms using a free AI-powered Neuroleptic Malignant Syndrome symptom checker — but this should never replace urgent medical evaluation.

 Alcohol withdrawal, certain recreational drugs, or abrupt medication changes can also trigger catatonic symptoms.